lrzjason/T2ITrainer/README.md

 ## Kolors Merging SDXL Checkpoint

 ### **!!!
 Important !!!**
 After merging, note that it may not effectively transfer knowledge from SDXL checkpoint to Kolors.
-It might add random noise and reverse some overfitting.
+It might just add random noise and reverse some overfitting.

 - **Hardware requirements:**
   Requires 20GB+ RAM for model merging.